red-hat-storage/cockpit-ceph-installer/README.md

 ## Project Status
 The plugin currently
-- creates the ansible inventory file (hosts and groups)
+- creates the ansible inventory file (including hosts_vars and groups_vars)
-- supports different ceph versions, bluestore and filestore, encrypted/non-encrypted
+- supports different Ceph versions, bluestore and filestore, encrypted/non-encrypted
 - for a Nautilus target, a metrics hosts is required for full prometheus/grafana support
 - probes and validates candidate hosts against their intended Ceph role(s)
 - presents ans selects available networks for the public, cluster and S3 networks